By some accounts there are over a billion blogs out there in the world. That's 1,000,000,000 blogs.

 There are probably less than 100 bloggers making a full-time career in travel writing solely from their websites.

-I use the words career and solely purposefully here because while there are many travel bloggers who explore the world full-time through brand comps, sponsorships, freelance writing, house sitting, being a digital nomad through a non-blogging business, and other third party sources, there aren't that many who can say without a doubt that they earn enough income from their own website itself to support their lifestyle and operate as a truly profitable business.
+I use the words career and solely purposefully here because while there are many travel bloggers who explore the world full-time through brand comps, sponsorships, freelance writing, house sitting, being a digital nomad through a non-blogging business, and other third party sources, there aren't that many who can say without a doubt that they earn enough blog income to support their lifestyle and operate as a truly profitable business.

 In the end, they're still working for someone else.